uw-maccosslab/uw-maccosslab.github.io/README.md

 ```

 ### Troubleshooting
 - **Google Scholar metrics not updating**: Google may temporarily block requests.
-The script will continue with PubMed updates and skip metrics.
+Try again later or from a different network.
-- **No new publications found**: The script checks for existing PMIDs to avoid duplicates.
+- **No new publications found**: The script fetches all publications and regenerates the page.
-- **Workflow not running**: Check that GitHub Actions is enabled for the repository.
+- **"No citation data available" in plot**: This happens if Google Scholar blocked the request.
+Run again from a different machine/network.

 ## Security Features